janpeter123/heic_to_jpg/README.md

-# heic_to_jpg
+# HEIC to JPG Converter
-This script aims to convert HEIC files to JPG
+This script aims to convert HEIC files to JPG.

+You run the script on the same level of the folders with the heic files.
+Then you give a name to your new folder and voila.
+Your converted photos should appear on the desired output folder.